mah0x211/lua-error/README.md

 ## err = error.format( fmt [, ..., [, werr [, level [, traceback]]]] )

 equivalent to the `error.new` function, but the `message` argument is formatted with `lua-string-format` module.
-And, if the `werr` is not an `error` object, it will be concatenated with the formatted message.
+And, if the `werr` is neither `nil` nor an `error` object, it will be appended to the formatted message.

 please see the https://github.com/mah0x211/lua-string-format for more details.